 - Capital markets are improving as a result of the biggest stock market run-up in modern economic history.

-- Demand for high-end luxury goods is up.
+- The demand for high-end luxury goods is up.

-- Consumer confidence and GDP performance is strengthening and a favorable FED monetary policy is in place.
+- Consumer confidence and GDP performance are strengthening and a favorable FED monetary policy is in place.